mnishiguchi/mnishiguchi.github.io/_posts/2016-05-18-simple-custom-grid-system.md

   - css
 ---

-This is my memo on _{{ page.title }}_.
 I just wanted to create a simple reusable CSS grid system without using Bootstrap.
 Using Flexbox, I was able to accomplish it quite easily.

 NOTE: The code is not tested.